How To Protect WordPress Website From Brute Force AttacksPosted by TotalDC

 Simple Brute Force Attack

-This attack uses list of words and common passwords instead of going randomly, building a list of possible passwords and iterating through them.
-Using a good password list can help to improve the attackers success rates, but again these attacks require a large number of attempts.
+This attack uses the list of words and common passwords instead of going randomly, building a list of possible passwords, and iterating through them.
+Using a good password list can help to improve the attacker’s success rates, but again these attacks require a large number of attempts.

 Hybrid Brute Force Attack

 With a growing amount of data breaches, password reuse is an easy way to compromise specific accounts reusing passwords.
-Credential stuffing attacks have low rate of success and primarily rely on lists of usernames and passwords commonly found from data breaches.
-Basically hackers are just using these lists to attempt to log in with these stolen credentials.
+Credential stuffing attacks have a low rate of success and primarily rely on lists of usernames and passwords commonly found in data breaches.
+Basically, hackers are just using these lists to attempt to log in with these stolen credentials.